 His second book, Far Flung, was published in the summer of 2024.
 It won the 2024 Cóyotl Award for Best Novel and was a quarterfinalist in the 2024 Self-Published Science Fiction Competition.
-The sequel to Far Flung will be releasing soon!
+The sequel to Far Flung will be releasing in early 2026.

 He enjoys reading, writing, board games, commissioning artwork, nature, tabletop RPGs, ancient history, obscure languages, conlangs, worldbuilding, proper football, linguistics, and the Oxford comma.